 After choosing a specific kind of threat you want to work on with your daughter– “being followed” or “being approached in a parking lot” or “confronted in an elevator,” etc.– the first step is to simply have her picture herself in that exact situation as vividly as possible.

 Having your daughter be able to picture herself in this scene (or one like it), is the first step in Mindsetting.

-Step 2: Strategize — Devise a plan to take control
+Step 2: Strategize — Devise a plan

-In this step, you’ll want to help her identify the exact steps she should take to ensure her safety.
-Sticking with the elevator example, here’s a key strategy your daughter should know:
+In this step, you’ll want to help her identify the exact steps she should take to ensure her safety if something bad happens.

-Then, explain that if the worst should happen and she is confronted or attacked, she’s in the perfect position to quickly press as many of the buttons on the control panel as she can.
+First teach her that any time she enters an elevator, the safest place for her to stand is near the control panel.
+(You’re probably aware of this, but she may not be.)
+Explain that if the worst should happen –if she is confronted or attacked– she’s in the perfect position to quickly press as many of the buttons on the control panel as she can.
 This will cause the elevator to automatically stop on each floor, giving her repeated opportunities for escape.

 Step 3: Internalize — Make it a habit

 In this final step, you’ll again want your daughter to imagine herself experiencing the elevator scenario as vividly as possible.
-This time, however, she will also visualize the attack and the protective strategy you taught her in step 2.
+This time, however, she will also visualize the attack and the protective strategy you taught her in step two.